Do you have times when you feel lousy about yourself? Times when you hate yourself or just feel that you’re just worthless?

 For more on improving your self-worth and boosting self-confidence, check out my self-confidence article on PE, which is https://personalexcellence.co/blog/self-confidence/.
 I have a self-confidence manifesto that you can download and print out for free, at https://personalexcellence.co/blog/self-confidence-manifesto/

 Thank you so much for listening and I look forward to speaking to you guys in the next episode.
 Bye guys!

 Endnote: Thanks for listening to The Personal Excellence Podcast!
 For more tips on how to live your best life, visit www.personalexcellence.co

 - Be a Better Me in 30 Days Program

-- Why You Should Stop Comparing Yourself With Others (and How to Do So)
+- Why You Should Stop Comparing Yourself With Others (And 3 Steps To Do So)

 - 7 Tips to Overcome the Impostor Syndrome

 - How To Be The Most Confident Person In The World

 (Image: lauren rushing)